VMawson/Data_Science_Tutorials/README.md

 * **Visualisation techniques:**
 	using seaborn and Matplotlib to demonstrate a number of various plotting techniques on continuous and categoric data

+* **Encoding Categorical Data:** how to deal with categorical data during data preprocessing.
+Examples with nominal and ordinal data.

 **Example Projects-**